alicagank/VowSpace/paper/paper.md

 ![VowSpace's main user interface](jossimage1.png)

 VowSpace has a main interface and two tools: Audio Analysis and DataFrame Editor.
-The Audio Analysis window allows users to load audio files, view, and extract features such as intensity, pitch, and vowel formants (F1–F4) using a spectrogram.
+The Audio Analysis window allows users to load audio files, view, and extract features such as intensity, pitch, and vowel formants (F1–F4) using a spectrogram using the Parselmouth library [@parselmouth2018].
 Users can also add formant values to the visualizer.

 ![Audio Analysis Tools UI](jossimage2.png)